5281 - Disciplinary Action and Discharge

 - Alter the settings on the employee’s personal social networking account to affect a third party’s ability to view it.

 The District may not take adverse action against an employee for refusal to comply with any of the above actions.
-However, the District may request or require the employee to share content from his or her personal social networking account if:
+However, the District may request or require the employee to share content from their personal social networking account if:

 - The District requests the content to make a factual determination during the course of an investigation; and

-- The District undertakes an investigation regarding the employee’s activity on his/her personal social networking account; and
+- The District undertakes an investigation regarding the employee’s activity on their personal social networking account; and

 - The purpose of the investigation is to ensure compliance with all governing authority or investigate an unauthorized transfer of District proprietary information, confidential information or financial data to the personal social networking account; and